exercism/x86-64-assembly/concepts/interfacing-with-c/about.md

 Those two directives are the main way assembly code interacts with other source files to achieve modularization.

-For the purposes of these directives, it is indifferent if the external code is defined in assembly, or if the global code is used by assembly.
+For the purposes of these directives, it is indifferent if the external code is defined or used in assembly or in a high-level language.
 So, for example, even a function defined in a high-level language may be used in x86-64 code if declared `extern`.

 In the same way, the calling convention is shared across all of those functions, defined in assembly or in high-level languages, and even with the Operating System (OS).